May 5, 2025

 New focus on solutions – in particular on prefabrication

-When faced by labour shortages and increasingly strict sustainability requirements, it is crucial to think outside the box.
+When faced by labour shortages and increasingly strict requirements for environmental and climate documentation, it is crucial to think outside the box.
 One solution is prefabrication, where, for example, complete bathrooms are mass-produced under controlled conditions in a factory and delivered ready-made to the construction site.

 “Prefabricated bathrooms reduce the need for labour at the actual construction site.
 In addition, prefabrication allows for greater standardisation and more consistent quality.
-If you want to reduce your carbon footprint, prefabricated modules often offer major advantages because they allow you to optimise transport and reduce waste”
+In projects where the carbon footprint is a key focus, prefabricated modules often offer advantages – for example through optimised logistics and reduces waste”

 Tom Myhre, Sustainability Director, Backe